JoeReis/data_eng_workshop_hedw_2025/README.md

 LLMs are good at taking your input, but they often make mistakes and return erroneous output.
 This is called "hallucination".
 Let's see and example of this.

-Ask `how many kittens attended the Underwater Basketweaving course?"
+Ask `how many kittens attended the Underwater Basketweaving course?`

+Look at the SQL response.
+The LLM will always respond with _something_, whether it makes sense or not.

 Look at the SQL output the LLM creates.